Skip to main content

 The area

-The Holiday homes Azalás belong to the small settlement Ágios Dimítris, which lies two kilometers (1.2 miles) north of Moutsoúna.
-Our establishment lies where the coastal plane ends and the hills come right to the sea.
+The Holiday homes Azalás belong to the small settlement of Ágios Dimítris, which is situated two kilometers (1.2 miles) north of Moutsoúna.
+Our establishment lies where the coastal plane ends and the hills reach to the sea.

-View over our bay; the Holiday homes Azalas lie to the right of the small island in the centre of the picture.
+On the second picture on can see the chapel of Ágios Dimítrios and the Holiday homes Azalás to the right of the small island in the center of the picture.

 The coastal plain between Moutsoúna and Ágios Dimítris is cultivated mainly with wheat and barley that is used as pasture for sheep.
-Along the foot of the hills grow old olive groves.
-Many abandoned fields are overgrown with phrygana, i.e. low shrub vegetation.
-Here and there lie old stone houses that were inhabited by shepherds and farmers until around the middle of the last century.
+In spring the fields are covered with wildflowers.
+Along the foot of the hills grow old, abandoned olive groves.
+Many former fields are overgrown with phrygana, i.e. low shrub vegetation.
+Here and there old stone houses can be seen were shepherds and farmers lived until around the middle of the last century.
 The low hills to the north of the settlement are covered with maquis shrubland and small woods of kermes oak and wild olive.

-To the north and to the south of Ágios Dimítris lie two ravines with dry river beds.
+To the north and to the south of Ágios Dimítris two ravines with dry river bed are cut deep into the hills.

 Walking along the coast to the north one meets several idyllic coves and bays with marvellous rock formations.